adgarnier/card_game/README.md

 - 🔀 Randomly presented workplace dilemmas
 - 📊 Choices influence your stats and outcomes

+### 9. **S p a c e**
+Survive the gravitational chaos of a solar system in this physics-based game.
+Spawn planets with orbital precision, avoid collisions, and complete level-based challenges!

+- 🌌 Realistic orbital gravity simulation
+- 💥 Planet collisions with particle effects
+- 🎮 Level system with scaling difficulty and rogue planets

+### 10. **Color Match**
+Test your memory and color perception!
+Match the flashed color from a grid of subtly different shades.

+- 🎨 Flash-based color recall
+- 🔢 Difficulty increases every round
+- 🧠 Addictively challenging!

 ---

 ## 🎮 How to Play